 “Kuusakoski was eliminated from consideration in light of Closed Loop records that indicated that Kuusakoski or entities affiliated with Kuusakoski had previously shipped approximately 40 million [pounds] of e-waste to the Site for processing by Closed Loop,” according to Atwell’s report.

-Hazardous Waste Expert, Novotec and URT were the top three bidders, Atwell concluded.
+Hazardous Waste Experts, Novotec and URT were the top three bidders, Atwell concluded.
 Novotec, which has the low bid, was identified as the preferred contractor.

 On April 13, 2020, Novotec’s CEO, Tom Bolon, submitted a revised bid, noting that some prices increased over the past four years.
 For example, the price quote for whole display units increased from 16 cents per pound in 2016 to 22 cents, because of increased downstream market rates, higher transportation costs, increased labor costs and additional activities needed for this particular project.
 Those transportation, labor and site-specific costs increases also drove the price for removing mixed glass from 9 cents per pound in 2016 to 10.25 cents, Bolon wrote.